manogy/ruamel.yaml.clib-feedstock/Install-Jupyterhub-on-s390x.md

 This process consists of two main steps:
 1. Creating ruamel.yaml.clib conda package with the help of feedstock.
-2. Consuming this package with other dependencies of Jupyterhub.
+2. Consuming this package with other dependencies of Jupyterhub during install.

 ## Creating ruamel.yaml.clib conda package with the help of feedstock